Agile MVP Development: A Step-by-Step Guide to Iterative Development

 Techniques for Prioritizing Features

-Once user stories are written, prioritizing them ensures that the development team focuses on the most important features first.
-MoSCoW and the Kano model are two effective agile MVP examples.
+Once user stories are written, prioritizing them ensures that the development team focuses on the most critical features first.
+MoSCoW and the Kano model are two practical examples of agile development in MVP.

 MoSCoW: